ABC’s 'When We Rise' Isn’t Subtle. That’s Why It Works.

 The specific sort of thing that ABC’s When We Rise is—the sprawling and lavishly emotional broadcast-TV miniseries—feels like a dispatch from a different age.
-Sure, the miniseries able to take big swings in a short run has conquered TV in the age of Fargo, Big Little Lies, and The People v.
+Sure, the miniseries able to take big swings in a short run has conquered TV in the age of Fargo, Big Little Lies and The People v.
 O.J.
 Simpson, but When We Rise has little in common with these.
-The points it makes about gay rights and intersectionality are hammered with the didactic tone of a professor unhappy with his students not having done the reading, and it privileges bathos over subtlety every time the choice presents itself.
+The points it makes about gay rights and intersectionality are hammered with the didactic tone of a professor unhappy with his students not having done the reading.
 Under normal circumstances, I’d probably tepidly note that its messages are well-meant but the product might be worth sitting out.

 But these are not ordinary times for TV or for any other endeavor.
 The medium is only starting to figure out how to respond to the rolling back of rights that’s already begun, with live awards-show speeches making uncertain and varyingly successful attempts at addressing the news and announcements that the Trump presidency will be addressed both directly and obliquely.
 ABC’s head of entertainment, Channing Dungey, has said she hopes to refocus her network on “ the true realities of what life is like for everyday Americans.”